jw120/fcc-recipe-box/README.md

 Implemented with React, redux, React Bootstrap and Immutable.
 Built with the `create-react-app` initial boilerplate adding flow.

-Flow is now working with full coverage - except for the `Modal` from react-bootstrap.
+Flow is now working with decent coverage - except for the some of the `react-bootstrap` components and `redux`.
 Needs `flow-typed` definitions for `jest`, `redux` and `react-redux` to be installed.
-Note also
+Note additional issues with Flux:

-* Does not catch extra props added in JSX (does catch missing props)
+* Does not catch extra props added to a component in JSX (does catch missing props)
-* Fixed - Does not fail if we import a type which is not exported
 * Have to manually update WrappedActionProps in actions.js
-* Don't have props typed on our containers (or those from react-bootstrap)
+* Don't have props typed on our containers created by connect
 * Redux type exports not picked up by eslint-import
 * {| |} seems not to work yet with out tool-chain
+* Comparing flow/Atom to Typescript/VS Code we lose mouseover docs and the better git support

 `Create-react-app` does not allow configuration of the eslint rules and is set up to ignore formatting inconsistencies.
 As we cannot override this and prefer a stricter linter, we provide an additional strict configuration which we run manually.
 Atom runs